TUW-VieVS/VieSchedpp/README.md

 Please always have a look at the log file and have a look if you get some [warning], [error] or [fatal] messages.

-In case __VieSched++__ crashes or it reports an error in the log files please contact me under: matthias.schartner@geo.tuwien.ac.at.
+In case __VieSched++__ crashes or it reports an error in the log files please raise an issue at https://github.com/TUW-VieVS/VieSchedpp.

-Please attach:
+Follow the "Bug report" issue template and attach:
 * your current software version number (you can find it in the beginning of your log file, or in the .skd or .vex files - it is a hash code like `f20be1498274232acb46cf44121f9e60278c6528`)
 * your VieSchedpp.xml file
-* your used catalog files
+* your catalog files
 * your log file `VieSchedpp_yyyy-mm-dd_hh-mm-ss.sss.log`
 * any other helpful information